top of page

 Nov 3-7 (Monday to Friday): at 8.40am, a taxi will be waiting for you at the hotel entrance to take you to the vet clinic.
 You will neuter dogs and cats until 5pm, when a taxi will take you back to the hotel.
 At this time, we suggest you go explore the bustling town together!

 Nov 8 (Saturday): if you like mingling with thousands of people, visit the largest indigenous market in the whole of South America from 8am!
-After that, private taxi to Quito airport.
+After that, private taxi to Quito airport, the time is flexible to fit your plans.

 Galapagos course (first edition):